where this is going

 The Streat Garden, Sussex.

 The first farm.
-Where the model was built, tested, and proven.
+Where the model is being built, tested, and proven.
 The blueprint for everything that follows.

 1,000ac